-- SAF-8.15 Emergency Notification.
+SAF-8.16 Emergency Notification.
 Use early warning notification systems (Zonehaven, text messages, etc.) to notify residents by wireless emergency alert of the need to evacuate in the event of an emergency and the location of evacuation routes, points, and critical facilities such as schools and day care centers, particularly residents of vulnerable areas and neighborhoods with constrained emergency access.
-Continue to collaborate with adjoining jurisdictions on the network of outdoor warning sirens, and to test the sirens on a monthly basis. - SAF-8.16 Traffic Signaling.
-Prioritize the connection of traffic signals along evacuation routes to the City's Traffic Management Center to allow for real-time modifications to signal timing that can speed evacuation in the event of an emergency. - SAF-8.17 Priority Route Coordination.
+Continue to collaborate with adjoining jurisdictions on the network of outdoor warning sirens, and to test the sirens on a monthly basis.

+- SAF-8.17 Traffic Signaling.
+Prioritize the connection of trafficsignals along evacuation routes to the City's Traffic Management Center to allow for real-time modifications to signal timing that can speed evacuation in the event of an emergency. - SAF-8.18 Priority Route Coordination.
 Partner with Caltrans and neighboring jurisdictions on measures to protect critical evacuation routes and work with local agencies to develop contingency plans that address disconnected routes and explore roadway improvements that can provide better emergency access under emergency evacuation scenarios.
 Work with emergency response teams and transit providers to identify and support Oakland residents without access to transportation in the event of an emergency.
+Create evacuation strategies for all residents, with a focus on low-income and unhoused residents.